rafwit/incoming/README.md

 #### Server

-Example usage for object validation received via `post` request before saving it as new document in Mongoose model in MongoDB databse:
+Example usage for object validation received via `post` request before saving it as new document in Mongoose model in MongoDB databse handled in Express:

 **Step 1**

 First create a class with properties that match properties of the object that you want to validate.
 To add validation conditions, simply annotate selected properties with chosen decorators.
 You can chain validation coditions by adding multiple decorators.
 The validation will be performed from bottom decorator to the top for each property.
-You can find a full list of currently available decorators in section **Available decorators**.
+You can find a full list of currently available decorators in the section [Available decorators](#available-decorators).

 ```typescript
 import {MaxLength, IsAlphaNumeric, IsLength, IsEmail} from 'incoming-ts';